 Discussion of Results

 The study skills, therefore, focused on the extent of integration of digital learning tools in the teaching and learning of animal husbandry in Delta State.
 The study shows that while internet technology exists in this field, it is applied unevenly in different aspects of teaching and learning.
 One can especially include such types as educational YouTube tutorials, MOOCs, mobile applications, and digital assessments, as these types received quite high mean scores above 3.
-However, the use of virtual labs and simulations is not satisfactory (mean = 2.80 of students, 2.40 of lectures).
+However, the use of virtual labs and simulations is not satisfactory (mean = 2.80 for students, 2.40 for lectures).
 The remaining factor is institutional support for digital learning tools, which received a distinctively low figure, with a mean value of 2.90 from the students and 2.50 from the lecturers, meaning digital tool usage is not comprehensively endorsed by the education management.
-Limitation in access to devices, poor internet connectivity, and lack of digital skills are the reasons for limited use.
-Therefore, the findings in this study indicated that although students and lecturers recognized the usefulness of the technology-enhanced learning tools in the delivery of the animal husbandry unit, the actual usage was still minimal, and this was exercised by barriers.
+Limitations in access to devices, poor internet connectivity, and a lack of digital skills are the reasons for limited use.
+Therefore, the findings in this study indicated that although students and lecturers recognized the usefulness of the technology-enhanced learning tools in the delivery of the animal husbandry unit, the actual usage was still minimal, and this was attributed to barriers.

 The challenges aggravated by COVID-19 pandemic restrictions were center-specific and included limited opportunities for faculty and students to physically collaborate in problem-solving, inadequate expertise in online assessment among faculty, especially during the initial phases of the pandemic, insufficient access and use of flipped classrooms, lack of use of formative assessments to learn the content and limitations of tools by students, and lastly, poor opportunities for physical engagement in hands-on practical animal husbandry.
-Students and lecturers do not have or have limited access to such items as computers and smart devices, which hinders their aptitude to learn digitally.
+Students and lecturers do not have or have limited access to such items as computers and smart devices, which hinders their ability to learn digitally.
 Lack of internet connectivity was cited as one of the challenges with a high average mean of 4.25 for students and 4.00 for lecturers, making a trend in online teaching and learning interruptions.
 Still, a good number of students and lecturers are not digitally literate enough to engage in e-learning most appropriately.
 Purchasing and maintenance costs of the digital tools were also cited as one of the key factors that make their use expensive, which deters uptake of the systems.
 Some teachers and learners resist change, and therefore, there is counterproductive resistance to adopting new learning methodologies.
-There were no policies that provided a structure that will enable the integration of information communication technology into agricultural education.
+There were no policies that provided a structure that would enable the integration of information and communication technology into agricultural education.
 This was because frequent power interruptions distort the sustainability of using such apparatus in learning activities.
 These findings suggested that for one to realize the full potential of digital learning tools in delivering animal husbandry education, these system factors need to be addressed.